ProfessorNova/Distributed-Systems/README.md

 | Restart a Deployment   | `kubectl rollout restart deployment/<name>`               |
 | Roll back a Deployment | `kubectl rollout undo deployment/<name>`                  |

----

-Keep this document up to date as you evolve your manifests and workflows.
-Happy cluster-ing!